-A friend and I spent 5 days backpacking in the Wind River Range in August 2024.
-While last year we explored the Cirque of the Towers area in the southern Winds, this year we sauntered further north throughout Titcomb Basin and Indian Basin.
+A friend and I spent five days backpacking in the Wind River Range in August 2024.
+While last year we explored the Cirque of the Towers area in the southern Winds, this year we sauntered further north through Titcomb Basin and Indian Basin.

 Day 1